-Bikila repeated his win in the 1964 Tokyo Olympics setting a new Olympic record and returning home to a present from the President - a white Volkswagen Beetle.
+Bikila repeated his win in the 1964 Tokyo Olympics setting a new Olympic record of 2:12:11 and returning home to a present from the President - a white Volkswagen Beetle.
 In 1969 Bikila was involved in a car crash that left him paralysed initially completely but after surgery just in his lower body.
 In 1972 Munich Olympics he watched as a guest of honour as his fellow countryman Mamo Wolde receive bronze in the marathon.

-Bikila won the race in a world record time of 2:15:06.
 Bikila went to to become a national hero in Ethiopia with 75K people attending his funeral.

 Dates: 26th May 1966 -